-When a Mortgagee/Servicer of a loan on a Section 232 project becomes eligible to file an insurance claim and to assign the mortgage to the Federal Housing Administration (FHA) Commissioner ("the Commissioner") pursuant to 24 CFR Part 207.258, the Commissioner may request the Mortgagee/Servicer, in lieu of a full assignment, to accept a partial payment of the claim under the mortgage insurance contract and to recast the mortgage, under such terms and conditions as the Commissioner may determine.
-The Commissioner may request the

-Mortgagee/Servicer to participate in a Partial Payment of Claim ("PPC") in lieu of a full assignment only after a determination that partial payment would be less costly to the Federal government than other reasonable alternatives for maintaining the project.
+When a Mortgagee/Servicer of a loan on a Section 232 project becomes eligible to file an insurance claim and to assign the mortgage to the Federal Housing Administration (FHA) Commissioner ("the Commissioner") pursuant to 24 CFR Part 207.258, the Commissioner may request the Mortgagee/Servicer, in lieu of assignment, to accept a partial payment of the claim under the mortgage insurance contract and to recast the mortgage, under such terms and conditions as the Commissioner may determine.
+The Commissioner may request the Mortgagee/Servicer to participate in a Partial Payment of Claim ("PPC") in lieu of assignment only after a determination that partial payment would be less costly to the Federal government than other reasonable alternatives for maintaining the project.
 This determination is based upon the findings of criteria indicated in this chapter and such other findings as the Commissioner deems appropriate.

 In order to avoid a full insurance claim and assignment of the entire mortgage to FHA, FHA pays the Mortgagee/Servicer a portion of the principal balance and overdue accrued interest, and recasts the remaining principal balance of the mortgage under terms and conditions determined by HUD, through a PPC.
 Prior to processing of the PPC proposal, the Mortgagee/Servicer must voluntarily agree to accept a partial payment of the insurance claim in accordance with the terms detailed in this chapter.
 If applicable, the Mortgagee/Servicer must also waive any prepayment and lockout provisions in the mortgage.
-As If the Mortgagee accepts the Commissioner's offer of a PPC is completed, in order to avoid a full insurance claim and assignment of the entire mortgage to FHA, FHA will pay the Mortgagee/Servicer a portion of the principal balance and overdue accrued interest (partial claim), and recast the remaining principal balance of the mortgage under terms and conditions determined by the Commissioner.
-As required by the PPC statute at Section 541 of the National Housing Act, as amended, (codified at 12 U.S.C.
-Section 1735f-19), the Borrower enterswill also enter into a second HUD mortgage, the "PPC/Second Mortgage Note," in the amount of the PPC partial claim plus overdue interest on the and secured by a second HUD mortgage, obligating the.
-The Borrower to pay 50 is required to make payments equal to 75% of the project's annual future surplus cash flow astoward repayment on of the PPC Note if it is a for-profit entities.
-Onentity.
-For Borrowers that are non-profit entities, the future surplus cash/residual receipts repayment is 75 to 100% of surplus cash or residual receipts.
+As the PPC is completed, the Borrower enters into a second HUD mortgage, the "PPC Note," in the amount of the PPC claim plus overdue interest on the mortgage, obligating the Borrower to pay 50 to 75% of the project's annual future surplus cash flow as repayment on for-profit entities.
+On non-profit entities the future surplus cash/residual receipts repayment is 75 to 100% of surplus cash or residual receipts.

 The process for requesting, reviewing, approving and closing PPCs is similar to other loan modification transactions except for parts of the closing activity.
-Borrowers of projects in danger of defaulting must be in discussions with their project's or projects' AE(s) early on, and must provide monthly financial statements well in advance of a request-for consideration.
-However, the formal process begins when the Borrower submits a request and proposed plan, signed by its legally authorized agent, to the Mortgagee/Servicer, who then submits a complete application proposal to HUD.
+Borrowers of projects in danger of defaulting must be in discussions with their project's or projects' AE(s) early on, and must provide monthly financial statements well in advance of a request.
+However, the formal process begins when the Borrower submits a request and plan, signed by its legally authorized agent, to the Mortgagee/Servicer, who then submits a complete application to HUD.
 Once ORCF obtains a complete PPC Proposal Package and undertakes a brief threshold review described in Section 5.19 below, then ORCF's Risk Mitigation Branch completes a detailed analysis, and presents to ORCF's Loan Committee a recommendation to approve or reject the proposal.
 The Loan Committee then presents its recommendation to the Associate Deputy Assistant Secretary (ADAS), OHP.

 A. Background on Partial Payment of Claim.
-Guidance on PPCs with respect to other FHA programs has historically been contained in 24 CFR 207.258b and HUD Housing Handbook 4350.1, REV-2 Chapter 14.
-While 24 CFR Part 232.251 and Housing Handbook 4350.1 REV-12, Chapter 14 both specify that the current multifamily guidance for PPCs are not applicable to Section 232 projects are not eligible for PPCs (paragraph 14-2), in 1997, 12 U.S.C.
+Guidance on PPCs with respect to other FHA programs has historically been contained in HUD Housing Handbook 4350.1, Chapter 14.
+While 24 CFR Part 232.251 and Housing Handbook 4350.1 REV-1, Chapter 14 both specify that Section 232 projects are not eligible for PPCs (paragraph 14-2), in 1997, 12 U.S.C.
 Section 1735f-19 was amended to encompass mortgages on healthcare facilities and permit PPCs on Section 232 projects.